IT Infrastructure Management

 Servers and Computer Hardware:

-Not only are servers and mainframes part of IT infrastructure, but workstations, laptops, desktops, and mobile devices as well.
-Cloud servers and Desktops as a Service (DaaS) are included as well due to their use of cloud-based hardware.
+Servers, mainframes, workstations, laptops, desktops, and mobile devices are all part of IT infrastructure.
+Cloud servers and Desktops as a Service (DaaS) should be included as well due to their use of cloud-based hardware.

-The interface between a user and their computer includes Windows, Mac OS X, Linux, Unix, and additionally Android and iOS in mobile environments.
-Patching and updates are required frequently in order to keep your systems secure.
-Major updates are tested before wide release due to the possibility of issues arising.
+The interface between a user and their computer includes common operating systems such as Windows, Mac OS X, Linux, Unix.
+You will find Android and iOS in most mobile environments.
+Patching and updates are required frequently in order to keep your systems secured and functioning properly.
+Major updates are tested before wide release to minimize the possibility of unexpected issues arising.

-Modems provided by either your Internet Service Provider (ISP) or VoIP provider require management for a network to function properly.
-Hosting a website or cloud application is considered IT Infrastructure as well because each requires a server and related hardware.
+Modems provided by your Internet Service Provider (ISP) and VoIP provider require management for a network to function properly.
+Websites and cloud applications are also considered IT Infrastructure as each requires a server and regular maintenance to function as needed.

 Software And E-mail:

-Although IT infrastructure generally deals with hardware, some applications require management as well.
-E-mail, anti-virus, and productivity software such as G-Suite and Microsoft Office 365 specifically, are examples of applications as infrastructure.
-ERP/CRM software such as Microsoft Dynamics also requires oversight and setup of access control.
+E-mail and productivity applications such as G-Suite and Microsoft Office 365 are examples of infrastructure in the form of Software as a Service (SaaS).
+AntiVirus, Spam Filtration, and ERP/CRM software such as Microsoft Dynamics also requires oversight and setup of access control.